TI-Tokyo/riak-docs-fork/content/riak/kv/3.0.12/using/cluster-operations.md

 #### [V3 Multi-Datacenter][ops v3 mdc]

-Explains how to manage V3 replication with the `riak-repl` command.
+Explains how to manage V3 replication with the `riak repl` command.

 [Learn More >>][ops v3 mdc]

 #### [V2 Multi-Datacenter][ops v2 mdc]

-Explains how to manage V2 replication with the `riak-repl` command.
+Explains how to manage V2 replication with the `riak repl` command.

 [Learn More >>][ops v2 mdc]